mkropat/jumpapp/README.md

 # jumpapp

-*Jump to another application.
-Always.*

-With **jumpapp**, you can bind a key to switch directly to the window of a particular application.
-If there's more than one window, **jumpapp** lets you cycle through them all.
-If the application isn't running yet, **jumpapp** is smart enough to start the application for you.
+*A faster way to launch applications and switch between them*

+The idea is simple — bind a key for any given application that will:

+- launch the application, if it's not already running, or
+- focus the application's window, if it is running

+Pressing the key again will cycle to the application's next window, if there's more than one.

-In short, it's probably the fastest way for a keyboard-junkie to switch between applications in a modern desktop environment.
-All you have to do is configure the key bindings you want to use:
+In short, **jumpapp** is probably the fastest way for a keyboard-junkie to switch between applications in a modern desktop environment.
+Once [installed](#Installation), all you have to do is configure the key bindings you want to use:

 ![Settings Example](http://i.imgur.com/dAj8NDZ.png "On Ubuntu it's under All Settings → Keyboard → Shortcuts")

-If you permit me to wax philosophical, **jumpapp** makes application switching [modeless](https://en.wikipedia.org/wiki/Mode_%28computer_interface%29) — is my application running?
-How many times do I have to <kbd>Alt+Tab</kbd> back?
-Or do I have to go start it?
-All these questions get collapsed into a single key-press.

 ## Synopsis